hschmidt/EnvPane/README.md

 be affected.

 For applications other than Terminal the only workaround is to restart the application.
-In Terminal, you can update the shell's environment by running
+In Terminal on OS X 10.09 and older, you can update the shell's environment by running

 	eval `launchctl export`